philbuchanan/Accordion-Shortcodes/readme.txt

 All you need to do is ensure that the part after the `#` in the URL matches the ID set on the accordion item.

-= Advanced Settings =
+= Advanced Accordion Settings =

 There are a few advanced settings you can add to the opening accordion shortcode.
 The full shortcode, with all the default settings looks like this:

     [accordion autoclose="true" openfirst="false" openall="false" clicktoclose="false"]

 **autoclose**: Sets whether accordion items close automatically when you open the next item.
-Set `autoclose="true/false"` on the opening accordion tag like this: `[accordion autoclose="false"]`.
+Set `autoclose="true/false"` on the opening accordion shortcode like this: `[accordion autoclose="false"]`.
 Default is `true`.

 **openfirst**: Sets whether the first accordion item is open by default.
 This setting will be overridden if **openall** is set to true.
-Set `openfirst="true/false"` on the opening accordion tag like this: `[accordion openfirst="true"]`.
+Set `openfirst="true/false"` on the opening accordion shortcode like this: `[accordion openfirst="true"]`.
 Default is `false`.

 **openall**: Sets whether all accordion items are open by default.
 It is recommended that this setting be used with **clicktoclose**.
-Set `openall="true/false"` on the opening accordion tag like this: `[accordion openall="true"]`.
+Set `openall="true/false"` on the opening accordion shortcode like this: `[accordion openall="true"]`.
 Default is `false`.

 **clicktoclose**: Sets whether clicking an open title closes it.
-Set `clicktoclose="true/false"` on the opening accordion tag like this: `[accordion clicktoclose="true"]`.
+Set `clicktoclose="true/false"` on the opening accordion shortcode like this: `[accordion clicktoclose="true"]`.
 Default is `false`.

 **scroll**: Sets whether to scroll to the title when it's clicked open.
 This is useful if you have a lot of content within your accordion items.
-Set `scroll="true/false"` on the opening accordion tag like this: `[accordion scroll="true"]`.
+Set `scroll="true/false"` on the opening accordion shortcode like this: `[accordion scroll="true"]`.
 Default is `false`.
 You may also specify an integer for a pixel offset if you'd like the page to scroll further (useful when the site uses a fixed position header navigation).
 NOTE: Only use pixel offset integers of > 0.
 If you do not want a scroll offset, but still want scrolling, simply use `scroll="true"`.

 **class**: Sets a custom CSS class for the accordion group or individual accordion items.
 Set `class="your-class-name"` on the opening accordion or accordion-item shortcode like this: `[accordion class="your-class-name"]` or `[accordion-item class="your-class-name"]`.
 Added a class to the accordion-item will add the class to the title HTML tag.

 **tag**: Set the global HTML tag to use for all accordion titles.
-Set `tag="h2"` on the opening accordion tag like this: `[accordion tag="h2"]`.
+Set `tag="h2"` on the opening accordion shortcode like this: `[accordion tag="h2"]`.
 Default is `h3`.

+**semantics**: You can change the entire semantic structure of the accordions to use a definition list (dl, dt, dd) by setting `semantics="dl"` on the opening accordion shortcode like this: `[accordion semantics="dl"]`.
+By default the accordion will use `div` tags for the wrapper and content containers.
+If you set this option to `dl`, it is recommended that you do not also use the `tag` option.
+This feature is not selectable from the accordion button dialog box and must be added manually.

+= Advanced Accordion Item Settings =

+**state**: Sets the initial state of the accordion item to `open` or `closed`.
+Set `state=open` or `state=closed` on the opening accordion item shortcode like this: `[accordion-item state=open]`.
+This setting will override all other accordion settings except when linking to an accordion item via ID.

-You can also set the HTML tag for the titles of each accordion item individually by adding `tag="tagname"` to each `[accordion-item]` shortcode.
+**tag**: You can also set the HTML tag for the titles of each accordion item individually by adding `tag="tagname"` to each `[accordion-item]` shortcode.
 Make sure to **not** include the angle brackets around the tag name.
 Example: to use `<h2>` instead of the default `<h3>` tag: `[accordion-item title="Item title" tag="h2"]Item content[/accordion-item]`.
 Using a tag attribute on an individual accordion item will override the global setting.
 The list of valid tags is: h1, h2, h3, h4, h5, h6, p, div.

-**semantics**: You can change the entire semantic structure of the accordions to use a definition list (dl, dt, dd) by setting `semantics="dl"` on the opening accordion tag like this: `[accordion semantics="dl"]`.
-By default the accordion will use `div` tags for the wrapper and content containers.
-If you set this option to `dl`, it is recommended that you do not also use the `tag` option.
-This feature is not selectable from the accordion button dialog box and must be added manually.

 = Filtering Shortcodes =